Sural nerve

 The sural nerve (L4-S1) is generally considered a pure cutaneous nerve of the posterolateral leg to the lateral ankle.
 The sural nerve originates from a combination of either the sural communicating branch and medial sural cutaneous nerve, or the lateral sural cutaneous nerve.
 This group of nerves is termed the sural nerve complex.
 There are eight documented variations of the sural nerve complex.
 Once formed the sural nerve takes its course midline posterior to posterolateral around the lateral malleolus.
 The sural nerve terminates as the lateral dorsal cutaneous nerve.

 Anatomy

 The sural nerve (L4-S1) is a cutaneous sensory nerve of the posterolateral calf with cutaneous innervation to the distal one-third of the lower leg.
 Formation of the sural nerve is the result of either anastomosis of the medial sural cutaneous nerve and the sural communicating nerve, or it may be found as a continuation of the lateral sural cutaneous nerve traveling parallel to the medial sural cutaneous nerve.
 The sural nerve specifically innervates cutaneous sensorium over the posterolateral leg and lower lateral ankle via lateral calcaneal branches.

 Innervation

 The sural nerve provides cutaneous innervation to the skin of the posterior to posterolateral leg.
-This nerve is part of the sciatic nerve sensorium.
-It only provides autonomic and sensory nerve fibers to the skin of the posterolateral leg and ankle.
-These fibers originate from perikaryon located in the spinal ganglia and travel via the lumbosacral plexus via nerve roots L4-S1.
-When testing for deficits understand that often multiple nerves (lateral calcaneal nerve, sural nerve, and lateral dorsal cutaneous nerves of the foot) provide a complicated marriage of converging sensorium around the lower extremity.